dickiegog/PP2-2/README.md

 ### Colour Scheme

-- Background: Green (to mimic a golf course).
+- Background: Display green at the bottom and blue at the top of the screen (to mimic a golf course on a nice day).
 - Buttons: Contrasting colours (blue, green, red) for clarity and interaction feedback.

 ### Typography